Home » Product Launch » SiFive Brings Intelligence XM Series to Accelerate AI Workload

 SiFive Brings Intelligence XM Series to Accelerate AI Workload

-The gold standard for RISC-V computing, SiFive, Inc. introduces SiFive Intelligence XM Series to help accelerate high performance AI workloads.
+The gold standard for RISC-V computing, SiFive, Inc. introduces SiFive Intelligence XM Series to help accelerate high-performance AI workloads.
 Intelligence SM becomes the first IP from SiFive to include a highly scalable AI matrix engine.
-This engine helps accelerate time to market for semiconductor companies building system on chip solutions for edge IoT, consumer devices, next-gen electric and/or autonomous vehicles, data centers and more.
+This engine helps accelerate time to market for semiconductor companies building system-on-chip solutions for edge IoT, consumer devices, next-gen electric and/or autonomous vehicles, data centers, and more.

 To support its customers and the broader RISC-V ecosystem, the company announces its intention to open source a reference implementation of its SiFive Kernel Library (SKL).